camillelibiano/CMSC137_Proj2/README.md

 Description: A mini web server implemented using the Java Programming Language

-To run the project:  java WebServer <port number>
+To run the project:
+  Run the server: java WebServer (input port number) Using a browser: localhost:PORT/FILENAME(e.g html, css, js) or ipaddress:PORT/FILENAME(e.g. html, css, js)